artineering-io/flair-docs/flair/materials/flair-shader.md

 	<figcaption>The Displacement section in the Attribute Editor.</figcaption>
 </figure>

-_GrayScale_ is the simplest form of displacement map, in which the intensity of the map (white value) defines the amount of displacement given to the geometry.

 #### Displacement Map
 _Displacement Map_ is a greyscale texture which embeds the displacement in the form of a heightmap.
 Click on the checkerboard icon to select a texture.